Diabetes and your feet

 - nerve damage, or ‘peripheral neuropathy’, which impairs sensation to the feet, and/or

 - reduced blood supply, also known as ‘poor circulation’.

 How can I detect any changes early?

 An assessment will help to detect any changes early – before they become a problem.

-In an assessment, your podiatrist will examine your circulation by feeling foot pulses.
+In an assessment, your podiatrist will examine your circulation by performing a doppler assessment on your foot pulses.
 They will also examine sensation by testing reflexes, vibration and pressure sensitivity.

 Your podiatrist will also look for general foot conditions which may lead to future problems.
 They will work with you to show you how to monitor your own feet.

 - Inspect your feet every day (your podiatrist can show you how)